drihu/poketask/README.md

 license: mit
 gitignore workspace: node laravel
 ```
 It accepts multiple gitignore workspaces and license templates.
 It uses the github gitignore templates.
-You can see the list of options [here](https://github.com/github/gitignore).
+You can see the list of gitignore templates [here](https://github.com/github/gitignore).
 And the list of license templates [here](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses).

 ## License
-MIT &copy; Ricardo Huamani
+Copyright &copy; 2018 Ricardo Huamani

+Licensed under the terms of the MIT license.